It’s a perfectly balanced plate of macrobiotic foods. My favorite macro plate consists of…

 Even when I’m not trying, my dinners end up kind of macrobiotic-ish these days.

 SO – Macrobiotic March is wrapping up.
 I have covered a lot of topics but are there any other questions at all that you guys have about macrobiotics that I haven’t answered yet?
 Even if I don’t know the answer I’d be happy to research it and give my thoughts.

 But don’t worry – just because Macro March is almost over doesn’t mean I won’t be doing macrobiotic posts.
 I loved posting this month and I will definitely continue to talk about my macro finds.

-I think I could eat squash until I turn orange (I did once).
-But anyway, onto my day:
+I think I could eat squash until I turn orange.

 What I Ate Wednesday